 - Screw the screw through the top wood piece into the side wood pieces.

 - Paint over the top of the screws (if you wish).

 - I placed a beautiful vinyl from Match Set Love on the corner.

 - Place over the armrest of the couch and enjoy your hot cup of coffee.

 What do you think of this DIY?!
-I would LOVE to hear. leave a comment below!
+I would LOVE to hear so leave me with a comment below!
 You might also like the DIY tray tutorial with copper pipe that can be found in this link.

 Images: Lauren Kim Photography